sfl0r3nz05/DistributedBchFWArchIoT/Implementation/README.md

     sudo sh <test-network-folder>/updateOne.sh <path to chaincode> <name> <version> sudo sh <test-network-folder>/updateTwo.sh <ID given in terminal> <name> <version>
     ```
     It is important that version increases by one everytime you update the chaincode.
+The name 'register' is used in the agents, therefore, use that name if you dont want to modify code for them.
 2. Copy the connection-org1.json file from test-network/organizations/peerOrganizations/org1.example.com into /RegisterAgent/src/config.
 3. Delete contents of RegisterAgent/src/wallet
 3. Update connection-org1.json to include the gateway address from your network instead of localhost.